RHFieldProductManagement/baremetal-ipi-lab/05-baremetal.md

 worker-1   OK       provisioned              schmaustech-worker-0-rhsz4   ipmi://10.20.0.3:6203   openstack          true
 ~~~

+> **NOTE**: You'll note that the hardware profile for these nodes is listed as "openstack", this is because we're running all of this infrastructure on-top of an OpenStack cluster itself for the purposes of scaling for Red Hat Tech Ready.

-You'll also see that in OpenStack Ironic the nodes are in an '**active**' state, not allowing them to progress:
+You'll also see that we can interrogate OpenStack Ironic (that resides in the Metal3 pods, running on our OpenShift controller, managing our "baremetal" infrastructure) the nodes are in an '**active**', and '**power on**' state:

 ~~~bash
 [lab-user@provision ~]$ export OS_TOKEN=fake-token